wakatara/harsh/README.md

 go install harsh
 ```

-Personally, I alias `/usr/local/bin/harsh` to `h` and shorten commands to `h log`or similar.
-For me, it strangely increases my use of the app.
+Personally, I alias the `harsh` executable to `h` and shorten commands to `h log` etc. Strangely, it increases my use of the app and makes tracking easier.
 YMMV.

 ## Usage